michaelforney/libutp/README.md

 cross-platform and functional today.
 As a result, uTP is the primary transport for uTorrent peer-to-peer connections.

-uTP is written in C++, but the external interface is strictly C (ANSI C89).
+uTP is written in C99.

 ## The Interface